menu

 Demographics

-The citizens of Apple Creek are slightly less educated than the national average of 21.84% for the average city or town: 13.92% of adults in Apple Creek have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Apple Creek rank slightly lower than the national average.
+13.92% of adults 25 and older in Apple Creek have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The people who call Apple Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apple Creek residents report their race to be White, followed by Asian.
 Important ancestries of people in Apple Creek include German, English, Irish, Italian, and Hungarian.